PeppeL-G/bagawork/docs/src/routes/(default)/documentation/page/+page.md

 		const timeToAnswerInMs = endTimeInMs - p.startTimeInMs

 		if(10000 < timeToAnswerInMs){
-			// Took more than 10 seconds to answer (too long), handle that here.
+			// Took more than 10 seconds to answer,
+			// so maybe we want to handle that
+			// as a special case here.
 		}else if(p.answer == `yes`){
-			// The user clicked on the yes-button within 10 seconds, handle that here.
+			// The user clicked on the yes-button
+			// within 10 seconds, handle that here.
 		}else{
-			// The user clicked on the no-button within 10 seconds, handle that here.
+			// The user clicked on the no-button
+			// within 10 seconds, handle that here.
 		}

 	}